 Community consultations are offered to community groups, community organizations or residential commu- nities, to help them to collectively identify and address shared concerns, needs and aspirations.

-Group members will first learn & establish mindful communication in a regular workshop series or Social Dhamma retreat.
+Group members will first learn & establish mindful communication in a regular workshop.
 They can then engage in a group process that is tailored to meet their specific needs.
 Such a process may combine any or all of the following elements: